opmarq/vanillaJsKitStarter/readme.md

 * Write SASS inside your javaScript code.
 * Load images inside your javaScript code.
 * Lint your code and capture errors before you build your project.
+* Compress and optimize the generated JS file.